lunatic-solutions/lunatic/README.md

 gives you the freedom to write simple _blocking_ code, but the runtime is going to make sure it actually never blocks a thread if waiting on I/O.

-Even if you have an infinite loop somewhere in your code, the scheduling will always be fair and will not permanently block the execution thread.
+Even if you have an infinite loop somewhere in your code, the scheduling will always be fair and not permanently block the execution thread.
 The best part is that you don't need to do anything special to achieve this, the runtime will take care of it no matter which programming language you use.

 ### Compatibility

 We intend to eventually make Lunatic completely compatible with [WASI][10].
-Ideally you could just take existing code, compile it to WebAssembly and run on top of Lunatic; creating the best developer experience possible.
+Ideally, you could take existing code, compile it to WebAssembly and run on top of Lunatic; creating the best developer experience possible.
 We're not quite there yet.